 - Raise your upper back such that your spine is in the air while your rest of the body remains on the floor or mattress.
 Be in the same position as much as you can, and then, slowly come down.

 - Tighten your fists, straighten your arms and lift them up in the air.
 After a minute or so, bring your arms down.
 Feel the power of arm muscles.

 - Gently, shake your head from left to right.
 Continue doing this as long as you are comfortable.

-Meditating while lying down has its own set of benefits, these include:
+Meditation lying down has its own set of benefits, these include:

 If you don struggle to meditate is any other position than lying down, yoga can help you ease your meditation practice while sitting.

 Performing yoga on a regular basis develops better physique, which in turn can prepare you to sit comfortably for long spells of time.
-It is more of physical exercise than mind control.
+It is more of a physical exercise than mind control.

 Yoga involves movements of body parts that are simple as well complicated and can be performed according to your capability.
 These can make the body more flexible when practiced over a period of time.
 There are a lot of yoga poses that would make you comfortable to sit and meditate.
 Below are the three poses that are easiest to perform in order to ease you in: